 So in our Pitta phase of life, we may see ourselves gravitating towards sharp, spicy, tangy foods (Chinese hot and sour anyone?).
 We may also became more impatient, get stressed out more, and become less tolerant to things not proceeding as per our plan.

-Pitta aggravated skin and hair symptoms:
+What Pitta aggravated skin and hair look like:

 We have seen the basic nature of Pitta dosha before: Ayurveda terms Pitta dosha as “sara” or liquid, “teekshna” or intense, dravya (oily and spreading nature), foul smelling, hot and quick to spread.